-Caring for oil finish furniture
+Caring for oil-finished furniture

 Before/After Preparation